element-hq/element-web/README.md

 `matrix-js-sdk` modules.
 It is possible to set these up in a way that makes it easy to track the `develop` branches in git and to make local changes without having to manually rebuild each time.

-[Be aware that there may be problems with this process under npm version 3.]

 First clone and build `matrix-js-sdk`: